zonca/github-traffic-stats/README.md

 Then create an entry in a user crontab with `crontab -e` with the content of `crontab.sh`

 Specify as argument to `collect_data.sh` the repository name.

+## Merge the CSVs

+Use the `merge_csv.sh` script from <https://github.com/nchah/github-traffic-stats/blob/master/bash/merge-csv.sh>